COBRA Eligibility

-COBRA is a federal program giving employees and their dependents the opportunity to continue their employer group health benefits for a limited time when coverage would otherwise cease.
+COBRA is a federal program that gives employees and their dependents the opportunity to continue their employer-sponsored group health benefits for a limited time when coverage would otherwise cease.
+You generally have 60 days to enroll in COBRA once your employer-sponsored benefits end.
+You will receive a notice from your employer with details about the enrollment deadlines.
+Once you elect COBRA coverage, it’s retroactive to your last day worked.
 COBRA insurance isn't typically subsidized by the employer, which means you may pay the full cost of the group premium.

 Speak to your employee benefits center or to your employer’s human resources department to confirm your COBRA eligibility.
 You may be eligible for COBRA if: